Functional & Integrative Medicine

 Interested?
 Call us 650-801-9499 or book an appointment with one of our practitioners.

-Serving San Carlos, California and surrounding communities: Atherton, Belmont, Burlingame, Foster City, Hillsborough, Los Altos, Millbrae, Menlo Park, Mountain View, Palo Alto, Redwood City, Redwood Shores, San Bruno, San Carlos, San Mateo, and Woodside.
+Serving San Carlos and Redwood City, California and surrounding communities: Atherton, Belmont, Burlingame, Foster City, Hillsborough, Los Altos, Millbrae, Menlo Park, Mountain View, Palo Alto, Redwood City, Redwood Shores, San Bruno, San Carlos, San Mateo, and Woodside.
 For other locations we offer telemedicine services.

 Our Treatment Areas